 About Hydra Mendoza

-Senior Advisor on Education and Family Services to Mayor Edwin Lee
+Deputy Chief of Staff for Education and Equity to Mayor Edwin Lee

 Hydra Mendoza-McDonnell is a strong advocate and supporter of public education.
 She is a product of public schools, a parent of two children in public schools, a former preschool teacher and an education advisor.

 Hydra was the former Executive Director and a founding member of Parents for Public Schools of San Francisco, a national organization who engages parents and community members to support, promote, and improve public education.